wikimedia/mediawiki-extensions-Wikibase/docs/adr/0000-use-cache-instead-wb_terms-for-data-needed-for-display.md

-# x) Use cache instead of wb_terms for efficient fetching of data needed to display an entity in the short form {#adr_xxxx}
+# 0) Use cache instead of wb_terms for efficient fetching of data needed to display an entity in the short form {#adr_0000}

 Date: 2018-06-28

 ## Status

-proposed
+accepted

 ## Context